juliuscaesarson/Pokedex/README.md

-Simple Pokedex with HTML and CSS
+Pokedex with vanilla JS, HTML, and CSS

 This project is basically an encyclopedia of all the cute little monsters from the Pokemon universe.